grrr-amsterdam/wordpress-scaffold/README.md

 ## WordPress & plugins

-WordPress and its plugins should be required by Composer in the root of the project.
-Dependencies explicitly required by the theme (a SDK for accessing an API for example) can be included in the theme, which has its own `composer.json`.
+[Composer](https://getcomposer.org/) is used to require WordPress and its plugins.
+Dependencies explicitly required by the theme can be included via a nested Composer file in the theme.
+This makes the theme more portable, however, this is not required.

 #### Add a plugin

-Requiring a plugin works by using [WordPress Packagist](https://wpackagist.org/):
+Requiring a plugin works by using [WordPress Packagist](https://wpackagist.org/).
+You can search for the plugin there, or use the slug found on the WordPress site: `https://wordpress.org/plugins/<plugin-slug>/`.

+To require a plugin, run:

 ```
 composer require wpackagist-plugin/<plugin-slug>